RobertGoellinger/RobertGoellinger.github.io/_pages/cv.md

     - Developing tooling software for MiL/HiL-Tests
     - Software builds using Bazel
     - Test automation in JAVA
+    - Maintaining CI/CD for the Vehicle Dynamics Division

 * Student lecturer (10/2018 -- 03/2021), IT Center RWTH Aachen University -- fIT in IT